HOW TO MAKE SUPERFOOD ALMOND MILK YOGURT

 - Approximately 4 cups of homemade almond milk

-- 1 tablespoon premium grade gelatin powder.
-I recommend this brand or 1 teaspoon of powdered agar agar
+- 1 tablespoon of premium grade gelatin powder or 1 teaspoon of powdered agar agar

-1. Pour the homemade nut milk into a large saucepan.
+- Pour the homemade nut milk into a large saucepan.
 Add your thickening powder of choice and whisk to combine.
-1 tablespoon of gelatin powder or 1 teaspoon of agar agar.
+1 teaspoon of gelatin powder or 1 teaspoon of agar agar.

 Note: Each starter culture will come with different instructions.
 Please follow the instructions unique to your starter culture and use the amount specified.

-8. After 12 hours the fermentation is complete.
+- After 24 hours the fermentation is complete.
 Turn the yogurt maker off.
-Remove the Luvele Yogurt Maker lid and gently lift out the glass bowl.
+Remove the Luvele Yogurt Maker lid and gently lift out the glass jar.

-9. Place the tub in the fridge for at least 6 hours to set.
+- Place the jar in the fridge for at least 6 hours to set.